 We are focused on the development and commercialization of novel therapeutics for the treatment of rare diseases.
-Our lead candidate is Diazoxide Choline Controlled Release tablets (DCCR), a once-daily oral tablet for the treatment of Prader-Willi Syndrome (PWS).
+Our lead candidate is Diazoxide Choline Extended Release tablets (DCCR), a once-daily oral tablet for the treatment of Prader-Willi Syndrome (PWS).
 DCCR has orphan designation for the treatment of PWS in the United States (U.S.) as well as in the European Union (E.U.).

 DCCR has been evaluated in a Phase 3 study (C601 or DESTINY PWS), a 3-month randomized, double-blind placebo-controlled study, which completed enrollment in January 2020, with 127 patients at 29 sites in the U.S. and U.K. Patients who complete treatment in DESTINY PWS are eligible to receive DCCR for up to 36 months in C602, an open-label extension study.
 Top line results from DESTINY PWS were announced in June 2020.
 Although the trial did not meet its primary endpoint of change from baseline in hyperphagia, significant improvements were observed in two of three key secondary endpoints.
 In February 2021, we announced analysis limited to data collected before the onset of the COVID-19 pandemic.
 The analysis of the data through March 1, 2020 showed statistical significance in the primary, all key secondary and several other efficacy endpoints.
 In March 2021, the FDA informed us that an additional clinical trial would be necessary to support a New Drug Approval submission.
 In July 2021, we announced that we had received official meeting minutes from a Type B meeting with the FDA on June 11, 2021.
 Included in the meeting was the "patient voice" represented by the PWS advocacy organizations, as well as the family of a DCCR trial participant.
-The FDA continued to assert that based on the data they have seen to date, an additional clinical trial is necessary for the submission of a New Drug Application (NDA).
+The FDA continued to assert that an additional clinical trial is necessary for the submission of a New Drug Application (NDA).
 However, the FDA strongly encouraged us to submit the available data and clinical study reports for ours C601 and C602 studies to allow it to assess if these studies may provide adequate evidence of safety and efficacy to support the submission of an NDA.
-We are evaluating the data and are in communication with the regulatory authorities to determine next steps.
+In September 2021, we announced top line results from C602 showing statistically significant reduction in hyperphagia and all other PWS behavioral parameters and statistically significant improvements compared to natural history of PWS from the PATH for PWS Study (PfPWS) over a one year treatment period.
+The PfPWS study is an ongoing study sponsored by the Foundation for Prader-Willi Research (FPWR) to

 The spread of the COVID-19 virus during 2020 has caused an economic downturn on a global scale, as well as significant volatility in the financial markets.
 We have not experienced a significant financial impact directly related to the COVID-19 pandemic.
 In June 2020, subsequent to the announcement of top line results from DESTINY PWS, we completed a public offering of shares of our common stock and raised \$53.7 million in net proceeds.
-On July 16, 2021 we entered into a Controlled Equity Offering Sales Agreement with Cantor pursuant to which we may offer and sell, from time to time, shares of our common stock through Cantor up to an aggregate purchase price of \$25.0 million.
-As of June 30, 2021, we have cash and cash equivalents of \$33.6 million, which management believes is sufficient to enable us to meet our obligations for at least the next twelve months from the date of this filing.
-As of June 30, 2021, we had an accumulated deficit of \$202.4 million, primarily as a result of research and development and general and administrative expenses.
+As of September 30, 2021, we have cash and cash equivalents of \$28.2 million.
+As of September 30, 2021, we had an accumulated deficit of \$210.5 million, primarily as a result of research and development and general and administrative expenses.
 We may never be successful in commercializing our novel therapeutic-lead candidate DCCR.
 Accordingly, we expect to incur significant losses from operations for the foreseeable future, and there can be no assurance that we will ever generate significant revenue or profits.